 Although it does not have the technological development and autonomy of the industrial fleet, the artisanal fleet has the possibility of directing its effort towards different fisheries.
 The variety of species that are targeted is due to the larger number of ecosystems in which this fleet can carry out its activity.

 This work is part of a scientific journalism project launched by dataMares, which aims to achieve greater transparency, dissemination, and understanding of key information for decision-making regarding the sustainable use and conservation of natural capital.
-The close collaboration between journalists and scientists from different groups, especially the Marine Program of the Gulf of California (PMGC), is a central element of this project, the first with of its kind in the country.
+The close collaboration between journalists and scientists from different groups, especially the Gulf of California Marine Program (GCMP), is a central element of this project, the first with of its kind in the country.